Bachelor of Science

 FAQ on application and admission

-Special feature for degree programs that participate in the Dialogue-Oriented Service Procedure:
+Please note for degree programmes participating in the Dialogue-Oriented Service Procedure (DoSV):

-If you do not meet the formal admission requirements, you will be asked by uni-assist to submit any missing documents within the application deadline.
-You will receive notification of the status of your application within four weeks.
+If you do not meet the formal admission requirements, uni-assist will contact you during the application period to request any missing documents.
+You will receive an update on the status of your application within four weeks.

 Before your studies